 In your Bitcoin Electrum wallet go to Tools >> Sign/Verify Message which will open a pop up consisting three fields.
 Enter your public wallet address for which you wish to sign along with your custom message.
 Once done click on sign which will generate a signature.

 To verify the ownership of the wallet address you can share all three info that is your address, message and the signature.
 The recipient then enters the provided information using his client and verifies the ownership.
 Simple isn’t it.

 In most QT wallets you’ll find this wallet signing feature either under file, settings or tools.
 Here for this example we’ve used Trezarcoin (Note: This coin no longer exists) wallet.
 Its a copy of Bitcoin core wallet and in this wallet its under Tools >> Sign message.
 You’ll get the window pop up consisting the three fields.

 In Bitcoin core wallet its under File > sign message / verify message.
 Open sign message, choose Bitcoin address from your wallet and enter the message you want to sign.
 Once done click “sign message” to generate signature.

 Once the signature is generated you can use the verify message tab to verify it.
 To verify signature you’ll need the address, custom message as well as the signature.

-Trezor wallet is the most secure wallet to hold crypto currencies.
-If you own one and looking to sign or verify a message using Trezor hardware then we suggest you to check their official guide.
+Ledger and Trezor wallets are considered the most secure hardware wallets to hold crypto currencies.
+If you own one and looking to sign or verify a message using Ledger or Trezor hardware then we suggest you to go through our hardware wallet guides.

 Wallet signing is not only used for verification purpose.
 It can also help you to recover your exchange account in case if your lost your 2FA access.
 We hope you find this wallet signing feature useful.
 What do you think?
 Have you signed your address before?
 Share your thoughts and ideas in the comments below.